mwestera/quanswer/README.md

 A command-line wrapper around [transformers](https://huggingface.co/docs/transformers/), to apply a question answering model.

+Somewhat differently from the regular question answering pipeline, with --tokens, this script returns per-token probabilities (probability of the token being in the answer).
+I have found this to be more useful for inspecting model output, than merely the top-k answer spans.

 For English, default is [ahotrod/albert_xxlargev1_squad2_512](https://huggingface.co/ahotrod/albert_xxlargev1_squad2_512).
 Good on SquadV2 and seemed decent on Reddit data.

 For Dutch, default is [RobBERT-v2-nl-ext-qa](https://huggingface.co/raalst/RobBERT-v2-nl-ext-qa), seems okay on translated Squadv2 but much worse than English...
 There's a new version of RobBERT (2023), but not yet finetuned on QA.